 KitchenAid food processor 3.1L

 This reliable, sturdy processor has a large and smaller bowl (the mini one easily stacks inside).
-With a pulse button and two standard speeds, the slower is ideal for softer veg that may quickly become mush on a faster setting.
+With a pulse button and two standard speeds, the slower speed is ideal for softer veg that may quickly become mush on a faster setting.
 There is also a reversible shredding disk with coarse grates on one side and fine on the other.
 Both produced consistent results in our carrot and cheese grating tests.
 We particularly liked the slider control on the front of the machine that safely adjusts the blade setting on the slicing attachment.
 The slicer is quick and efficient, producing neat and even pieces.
-The width of the feeding shoot can be adjusted, too, by removing one or two tubes from the food pusher.
+The width of the feeding chute can be adjusted, too, by removing one or two tubes from the food pusher.
 The narrower width helps keep slender carrots and celery sticks under control, preventing them from toppling and getting trapped under the lid.

 Cuisinart compact mini food processor